 The Anders Gustaf Ekeberg Tantalum Prize

-The Anders Gustaf Ekeberg Tantalum Prize ('Ekeberg Prize') is a annually awarded by the T.I.C. for excellence in tantalum research and innovation*.
+The Anders Gustaf Ekeberg Tantalum Prize ('Ekeberg Prize') is awarded annually by the T.I.C. for excellence in tantalum research and innovation*.
 The Ekeberg Prize, set up in 2017, increases awareness of the many unique properties of tantalum products and the applications in which they excel.